ivngzmn/star-trek-client/README.md

-# Star Trek API Server
+# Star Trek API Client

 Star Trek is an American science fiction media franchise created by Gene Roddenberry, which began with the eponymous 1960s television series and quickly became a worldwide pop-culture phenomenon.
 The franchise has expanded into various films, television series, video games, novels, and comic books.
 With an estimated $10.6 billion in revenue, it is one of the most recognizable and highest-grossing media franchises of all time.
 [Wikipidia](https://en.wikipedia.org/wiki/Star_Trek)